emacs-eask/cli/README.md

 - **Robust** enough to provide useful results even in the presence of user errors
 - **Dependency-free** so that the tool can be run on any platform

-*P.S.
-See [Why Eask?](https://emacs-eask.github.io/Getting-Started/Introduction/#-why-eask) for more detailed information.*
+*📝 P.S.
+See [Why Eask?](https://emacs-eask.github.io/Getting-Started/Introduction/#-why-eask) for more detailed
+information.*

 ## 🔗 Links